khanhtran-cse/lenovo-ideapad-l340-hackintosh/README.md

 Thanks to [@EmotionalLove](https://github.com/EmotionalLove) who implemented Polling mode for VoodooI2CSynaptics.kext and [@tctien342](https://github.com/tctien342) who found and refer this for me.

-__Updated:__ I haved implemented  __Quiet After Typing__ feature for Synaptics Trackpad to avoid unexpect tap while typing.
+__Updated:__ I have implemented  __Quiet After Typing__ feature for Synaptics Trackpad to avoid unexpect tap while typing.
 You can use my version if you prefered.
 [Link here](https://github.com/khanhtran-cse/VoodooI2CSynaptics/releases)

 __Note 1:__ If your trackpad is not SYNA2B52, you have to rename device name in Info.plist file of VoodooI2CSynaptic.kext to your trackpad code.